HomeBlog Home

 Drop Ceiling

-A drop ceiling is a secondary ceiling that is suspended from the existing structure.
+A drop ceiling is a secondary ceiling suspended from the existing structure.
 It usually consists of a metal or plastic grid system into which ceiling panels are inserted, creating a finished ceiling surface.

 Drywall Ceiling